Training: Managing accessibility and inclusive service provision in the third sector

 Half day training

-This training session aims to provides advice and considerations on making your premises more accessible and your services more inclusive for everyone, including disabled and older people.
+This online training session aims to provides advice and considerations on making your premises more accessible and your services more inclusive for everyone, including disabled people.

 About the course

 Please note this course is for charities and not for profit community groups only.